Ultraplot/ultraplot/docs/usage.rst

   :ref:`geographic plots <ug_geoformat>`, and :ref:`polar plots <ug_polar>`.
 * The `ultraplot.axes.Axes.colorbar` and `ultraplot.axes.Axes.legend` commands
   draw colorbars and legends inside of subplots or along the outside edges of subplots.
-The `ultraplot.figure.Figure.colorbar` and `ultraplot.figure.Figure.legend` commands draw colorbars or legends along the edges of figures (aligned by subplot boundaries).
+The `ultraplot.figure.Figure.colorbar` and :class:`ultraplot.figure.Figure.legend` commands draw colorbars or legends along the edges of figures (aligned by subplot boundaries).
 These commands considerably :ref:`simplify <ug_guides>` the process of drawing colorbars and legends.